micmejia/bible-dump/NKJV/John/John 10.md

 Therefore there was a division again among the Jews because of these sayings.

 ###### 20
-And many of them said, "He has a demon and is [^c]mad.
+And many of them said, "He has a demon and is mad.
 Why do you listen to Him?"

 ###### 21
 Others said, "These are not the words of one who has a demon.
 Can a demon open the eyes of the blind?" ## The Shepherd Knows His Sheep